Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 The first involves branding: while Shopify gives you full control over the look and feel of your newsletters, eBay restricts you to using its standard templates.

 The second involves the exportability of your data.
-With Shopify, you can export any email addresses you capture, eBay doesn’t facilitate this.
-A workaround exists however — if your eBay customers buy from you via PayPal, you can export their details from there (it’s a bit unclear however how data protection works though).
+With Shopify, you can export any email addresses you capture — but eBay doesn’t facilitate this.
+A workaround exists however: if your eBay customers buy from you via PayPal, you can export their details from there (it’s a bit unclear however how this sits with data protection regulation, though).

 The bottom line is that email marketing is much more straightforward, and flexible, with Shopify.